This is the mother of all packaging terminology posts!

 In papermaking, the width of the wet sheet as it comes off the wire of a paper machine.
 The Deckle Edge is the untrimmed feathery edges of paper formed where the pulp flows against the deckle.

-A texture applied to paper or light weight board after the manufacturing of the sheet.
-Textures often resemble another material
+A texture applied to paper or lightweight board after the manufacturing of the sheet.
+Textures often resemble another material such as leather.

 A process in which paper is pressed between metal dies to create an image in relief.
 Used as overprinting, with foil, or on blank paper (called Blind Embossing).